iron-io/iron_worker_ruby_ng/README.md

 ### tasks.wait_for(task_id, options = {})

 Waits while task identified by specified task_id executes.
-Options can containt :sleep parameter used to sleep between API invocations which defaults to 5 seconds.
+Options can contain :sleep parameter used to sleep between API invocations which defaults to 5 seconds.
 If block is provided, it'll be yielded after each API call with task information object as parameter.

 ```ruby
 client.tasks.wait_for('1234567890') do |task|